List of His Dark Materials and The Book of Dust characters: Xaphania

 Xaphania is the leader of the rebel angels allied with Lord Asriel in the war against The Authority.

 Xaphania first appears in the third book of the trilogy, The Amber Spyglass, at a council of Asriel's commanders.
 Like all Pullman's angels, she appears naked, winged, and luminous; due to her high rank and great age, she is clearly visible to corporeal beings.
 As is the norm with members of the angelic orders in the novels, there is a certain ambiguity surrounding Xaphania's exact appearance.
 She appears both ancient and young, compassionate and austere.
 Her simultaneous age and youth are remarked on by the witch Serafina Pekkala, who herself appears that way to shorter-lived people.

 The angel Balthamos is the first character to refer explicitly to Xaphania.
 As he explains to Will Parry, she discovered that the Authority had lied to the other angels regarding his status as God the original Creator and so was banished from the Clouded Mountain.
 This was the start of the first struggle against the Kingdom, Xaphania being the leader of the rebel angels who intervened in human evolution to give mankind its present consciousness some thirty thousand years ago.

 Towards the end of the trilogy, and after the defeat of the Authority's forces, it is Xaphania who instructs Will how to seal all the windows between the worlds, to prevent Dust from leaking away into the abyss, and informs him that the Æsahættr (the Subtle Knife) must be destroyed.

-In the TV adaption, Xaphania is voiced by Sophie Okonedo in angel form during season 1 and 2 and played by Chipo Chung in season 3.
+In the TV adaptation, Xaphania is voiced by Sophie Okonedo in angel form during season 1 and 2 and played by Chipo Chung in season 3.
 Her role is expanded in the TV series, where she gives the audience information about the Subtle Knife and also speaks to Dr Mary Malone through a machine called The Cave.
 In the audiobooks of The Amber Spyglass, she is played by Eve Karpf.
+In the 2003 BBC Radio adaptation, she is played by Jennie Stoller.